athiraramanan/TrasactionApp/README.md

 # README
-This is an api  a new microservice to store FX transactions.
-These transactions will store how much money we will receive from our customers in the input currency, and how much we will pay them out in the output currency.
+	This is an api application to store FX transactions.
+These transactions will store how much money we will receive from our customers in the input currency, and how much we will pay them out in the output currency.Here you need to only supply the deposited amount , deposited currency also the currency you need to pay back the application itself find out the payback amount
 	Prerequisites
 =============
 The setups steps expect following to be installed on the system.